 Emmanuel is fortunate to be able to provide most of this teaching ‘in house’, with three Fellows in Classics, all of whom also hold University posts.
-The Director of Studies is Dr Christopher Whitton, a Senior Lecturer in Ancient Literature whose research is focused on Latin literature, especially Pliny the Younger and Tacitus.
+The Director of Studies is Dr Christopher Whitton, a Reader in Latin Literature whose research is focused on Latin prose of the early Empire, especially Pliny the Younger and Tacitus.
 Dr Nigel Spivey is a Senior Lecturer in Classical Art and Archaeology.
 He is an expert on Etruscan art, and has made several television series as well as writing books including Greek Art, Enduring Creation and The Ancient Olympics.
 Professor Stephen Oakley FBA is the Kennedy Professor of Latin and a renowned expert on Livy, Roman history and the editing of classical texts.
 Between them the three Fellows cover the large majority of language and literature supervisions for Emmanuel students, as well as those in art and archaeology.
 For other topics, as is usual at Cambridge, the Director of Studies organises supervisors as appropriate from other Colleges.

 Classics at Emmanuel typifies the distinctive ethos of the College as a whole, combining academic excellence with a friendly and happy atmosphere.
 Classics students regularly meet for social occasions, though social lives are by no means restricted according to subject.
 They also benefit from the College’s excellent accommodation and facilities, from the sixteenth-century dining hall and the Wren chapel to music practice rooms, playing fields and the open-air swimming pool.
 The recently refurbished College library has an exceptional collection of Classics books and journals, and students have access to generous grants and prizes from the College and the Faculty for language courses and travel to Classical lands.
 A visit to Cambridge and Emmanuel is highly recommended, ideally on a University or College open day.
 You can also send a general enquiry by email to the Admissions Office.